 Rhodesian Ridgeback Puppies FAQ

-We currently expect our next litter to be whelped in mid-December 2019, meaning puppies would be ready for collection in mid February 2020… but that’s not guaranteed yet.
+We currently expect our next litter to be whelped in August 2020, meaning puppies would be ready for collection in October 2020… but that’s not guaranteed yet.

-Subscribe to the mailing list (bottom left of this page) for updates.
+Subscribe to the mailing list (bottom left of this page) for updates – we’ll send a message when the pregnancy is confirmed, and regular updates from then on.

 Subscribe to our newsletter at the bottom of this page, and we’ll notify you when we have a litter coming up.